Radical Markets with Eric Posner, under contract with the Princeton University Press. Manuscript due Fall 2017, publication expected Spring 2018.

 Law and Economics

-“Property is Another Name for Monopoly: Facilitating Efficient Bargaining with Partial Common Ownership of Corporations, Land and Spectrum” with Eric A. Posner, accepted subject to minor revisions at the Journal of Legal Analysis as of December 2016.
+“Property is Only Another Name for Monopoly” with Eric A. Posner, forthcoming in the Journal of Legal Analysis as of January 2017.
 (SSRN)

 Replacing private property with a system of self-assessed asset taxation with compulsory sales could solve many classic problems in property law.